remnrem/luna-doc/docs/ref/fir-filters.md

 _Linear-phase signal filters_

+Luna uses finite impulse response (FIR) filters, which provide linear-phase responses with no phase distortion. `FILTER` applies a low-pass, high-pass, band-pass or band-stop FIR filter to one or more channels; filter coefficients are derived using the Kaiser window method (specified via ripple and transition width), with alternatives including fixed-order window methods (Bartlett, Hann, Blackman) or coefficients read from a file. `FILTER-DESIGN` reports filter properties — order, transition widths, frequency response — without modifying any signal, and is useful for verifying filter parameters before applying them.

 | Command   | Description |
 |------|---|
 | [`FILTER`](#filter)  | Apply a FIR filter to one or more signals |